CodeJaymes/Machine-Learn/README.md

 Hello,
-My name is Udemeobong James and this is a documentation of my AI Journe Lets Explore........
+My name is Udemeobong James and this is a documentation of my AI Journey Lets Explore........